How Much Does Private Internet Access Cost?

 For a more detailed look at what each subscription will actually get you, read our Private Internet Access review.

 FYI: Aside from Private Internet Access, Surfshark is another top-rated VPN that offers unlimited device connections per subscription.
 Learn more in our Surfshark review.

 Who Owns Private Internet Access?

-Private Internet Access was released in 2010 under London Trust Media, Inc. In 2019, Kape Technologies bought Private Internet Access along with CyberGhost and Zenmate (one of which we’ve also tested out; read our CyberGhost review to learn more).
+Private Internet Access started in 2010 under London Trust Media, Inc. In 2019, Kape Technologies bought Private Internet Access along with the CyberGhost VPN, which we reviewed, and Zenmate.
 PIA’s price tag was a cool $95.51 million.1 Not too shabby!